 A13.
-Strengthen Eni's presence and availability of contact points for communities at local level This has been achieved though the hiring of a Social Projects Coordinator and a Community Liason Officer in 2019.
+Strengthen the ENI presence and availability of contact points for communities at local level This has been achieved though the hiring of a Social Projects Coordinator and a Community Liason Officer in 2019.
 The main roles and responsibilities of the Social Project Coordinator involve:

-- Maintaining and monitoring project plans, project schedules, work hours, budgets and expenditures; - Organizing, attending and participating in stakeholder meetings; - Documenting and following up on important actions and decisions from meetings; - Ensuring project deadlines are met; - Determining project changes; - Providing administrative support as needed; - Undertaking project tasks as required; - Developing project strategies; - Ensuring projects adhere to frameworks and all documentation is maintained appropriately for each project; - Assessing project risks and issues and provide solutions where applicable; - Ensuring stakeholder views are managed towards the best solution; - Chairing and facilitating meetings where appropriate and distributing minutes to all project team members.
+- Maintaining and monitoring project plans, project schedules, work hours, budgets and expenditures; - Organizing, attending and participating in stakeholder meetings; - Documenting and following up on important actions and decisions from meetings; - Ensuring project deadlines are met; - Determining project changes; - Providing administrative support as needed; - Undertaking project tasks as required; - Developing project implementation strategies; - Ensuring projects adhere to regulatory frameworks and all documentation is maintained appropriately for each project; - Assess project risks and issues and provide solutions where applicable; - Ensure stakeholder views of stakeholders are taken into account and properly managed - Chair and facilitate meetings where appropriate and distribute minutes to all project team members.